Yizhi-Fang/Data_Mining_Project/README.md

-## Project for Introduction to Data Mining course
+## Project of Introduction to Data Mining course

 The main goal is, given 400+ research paper, construct the data cube and design 3 data mining tasks accordingly:
 1. Manually annotate 20 paper and determine keywords in Method, Problem, Metric and Dataset;